Long-term projects

 Albums released so far:

-Haydn – the late masses
+Haydn – masses

 René Jacobs, one of the leading specialists in early music, has had a significant influence on historically informed performance practice from baroque to classical music with his innovative interpretations and in-depth studies of works.
 Jacobs is now returning to Switzerland to continue his long-standing collaboration with the Basel Chamber Orchestra and the Zurich Sing-Akademie, with the composer closest to his heart: Joseph Haydn.